holger-prause/yolo_utils/README.md

 Cleans up a yolo dataset, removes duplicate boxes or boxes which are out of the screen.
 It also attempts to repair boxes which are just slightly out of screen but could fit otherwise.
 Boxes smaller than 1px in width or height will also be removed.
 Its possible to filter based on width and height of boxes too.
+The repaired annotations will be in a subfolder of the source dir with the name "review".

 * **Usage:**
 The following is the help output of the script.